LeiWangR/video-ar/README.md

 - Note that Taylor videos and Taylor-transformered skeletons can be applied to various video processing tasks such as anomaly detection, deep fake, motion extraction, video generation, etc.

-## Visualisation
+## 2. Visualisation

+For visualizations in the form of videos (Taylor videos with different numbers of terms), please refer to the folders provided in the repository.
+The pixel values are scaled for better visualisation purposes.
+Below, we present some visualizations and comparisons of Taylor frames.

-Taylor frames indicate motion strengths and directions
+### 2.1: Motion strengths and directions
+Taylor frames indicate motion strengths and directions.
+Each channel of the Taylor frame represents a motion concept with positive and negative values indicating motion directions (0 for static pixels).
+Velocity and acceleration channels are computed per video temporal block, capturing relative motion directions from the initial frame.
 ![Alt Text](https://github.com/LeiWangR/video-ar/blob/main/images/dir-str.png)

+### 2.2: Redundancy removal
 Taylor videos remove redundancy, such as static backgrounds, unstable pixels, watermarks, and captions.
 ![Alt Text](https://github.com/LeiWangR/video-ar/blob/main/images/rem-cap.png)

+### 2.3: Impact of the number of terms
 Qualitative impact of the number of terms used in Taylor series on the action ride bike in HMDB-51 (top row), a synthetic action video of CATER (middle row), and the finegrained action place in MPII Cooking Activity (bottom row).
+We observe that as the number of terms increases, more motion patterns are captured.
+In scenarios with a moving camera, such as ride bike in the top row, using more terms leads to the inclusion of more background details, such as crosswalk and crowds.
 ![Alt Text](https://github.com/LeiWangR/video-ar/blob/main/images/terms.png)

+### 2.4: Potential applications to privacy
 Taylor videos are able to remove distinct facial features of individuals compared to RGB videos.
 This allows the data collection and processing to have improved privacy.
 ![Alt Text](https://github.com/LeiWangR/video-ar/blob/main/images/face.png)

-For visualizations in the form of videos (Taylor videos with different numbers of terms), please refer to the folders provided in the repository.
-The pixel values are scaled for better visualisation purposes.

-## Citation
+## 3. Citation

 You can cite the following paper for the use of this work: